Best Cheap Home Insurance in Florida (2025)

-Tower Hill is the best cheap home insurance for most people in Florida, with an average rate of $1,552 per year.
+Tower Hill has the cheapest home insurance in Florida, at $1,552 per year, on average.

 Find Cheap Home Insurance Quotes in Florida

-Tower Hill has the cheapest homeowners insurance rates in Florida, with an average cost of $1,552 per year.
-That's less than half the state average and $316 per year less than the second-cheapest company.
+For example, Tower Hill charges around $1,552 per year for $350,000 of dwelling coverage.
+That's less than half the state average and 39% less than the second-cheapest company, Allstate.

 Find Cheap Homeowners Insurance Quotes in Your Area

-The average cost of home insurance in Florida is $3,383 per year for $350,000 of coverage to repair your home, called dwelling coverage.
+The average cost of homeowners insurance in Florida is $3,383 per year for $350,000 of dwelling coverage.
+That's 57% more expensive than the national average of $2,151 per year.

 $200,000